 - Poke your potatoes and put them in the bottom of your dutch oven in the middle so your chicken can sit upon them and not fall over.

 - Rinse vegetables, take top layer of onion off and cut in fourths.

 - Put remaining on the outside of your chicken inside the dutch oven.
-Season outside of chicken with seasonings of your choice (I use Lawry's, oregano, garlic salt).
+Season outside of chicken with seasonings of your choice (I use Lawry's, oregano, garlic powder, etc).

 - Put your lid on and put in the oven at 300 degrees for approximately 3 hours